-There are several signs you can look for that can indicate a drywood termite infestation.
+There are several signs of a drywood termite infestation that you can look for.
 These signs include:

 If you believe you might have a termite infestation on your property, you shouldn’t hesitate to take action.
 The longer termites have, the more damage they can do.

 It’s just about impossible to get rid of drywood termites on your own.
 Because they nest inside the wood, it is difficult for the untrained eye to detect them.
 Plus, drywood termite colonies are made up of thousands of individual members, making it even more challenging to get rid of them.

 The best thing to do is to call the pros at Green Home Pest Control.
 If you suspect you have a drywood termite infestation, you should contact us immediately.
 Our trained technicians know the signs to look for, can assess the damage to your home, and remove the infestation keeping you and your family safe in the process.